pact-foundation/docs.pact.io/website/docs/pact_broker/webhooks.md

 ### Pact Broker

-* `contract_content_changed` webhook - triggers `Pact verification job`.
+* `contract_requiring_verification_published` or `contract_content_changed` webhook - triggers `Pact verification job`.
 Note that this webhook will only be triggered if the content of the pact has changed.
 If it hasn't changed, then the new publication of the pact will inherit the verification from the previous publication and be "pre-verified" \(or "pre-failed"\).
-* `provider_verification_published` webhook - triggers `Consumer pact check job`.
-This webhook will be triggered every time a verification is published.
-The `can-i-deploy` tool will need to be used in conjunction with a query to the state of your own infrastructure to let you decide whether or not you need to deploy the consumer. ie. the provider may verify the same version of the pact multiple times, invoking the webhook each time, but you only want to deploy a certain version of your consumer once.

 ## Related resources